t-abdul-basser/Achilles/README-developers.md

 * The `@hrOldId` parameter refers to the serial file ID of the previous achilles_heel_results analysis.
 The achillesHeel function will assign this based on the rule_id.

-### How to Add a Themis Rule
+### How to Add a Themis Rule CHeck

-THEMIS is an OHDSI project that defines a series of conventions for implementation of a OMOP CDM database.
-Achilles can be used to check a OMOP CDM's conformance to THEMIS conventions.
-A THEMIS rule is an ACHILLES Heel analysis with rule_type THEMIS. please consult the section on "How To Add a Heel analysis" above.
+THEMIS is a OHDSI project that defines a series of conventions for implementation of a OMOP CDM database.
+Achilles can be used to check a OMOP CDM's conformance to THEMIS conventions. *A THEMIS rule check is an ACHILLES Heel analysis of rule_type THEMIS*.
+TO create a THEMIS rule check, please review  "How To Add a Heel Analysis" above and follow these steps below.

-1. To add a new Heel analysis, first determine whether its results will reside in the achilles_heel_results table, the achilles_results_derived table, or both.
+1. To add a new Themis Rule Check, first determine whether results of the associated Heel analysis will reside in the achilles_heel_results table, the achilles_results_derived table, or both.

 2. The analysis should go into the *inst/sql/sql_server/heels/serial* folder.

 3. Document the Heel analysis in the pertinent CSV files so that they are transparent and reachable by the achillesHeel function.
 The rule should be added to the *inst/csv/heel/heel_rules_all.csv* file; the rule_id will be important if this analysis needs to run in serial.
 If the rule includes derived details, add it to the *inst/csv/heel/heel_results_derived_details.csv* file; make sure to tag the rule_id in the ASSOCIATED_RULES field and create a new QUERY_ID to use as the SQL file name.
+Make sure that the RULE_TYPE is THEMIS.
 If the rule includes a drilldown metric, include it in the *inst/csv/heel/heel_rules_drilldown.csv* file.

-4. Use the conventions in "Heel SQL conventions"" aboveto write the SQL query.
-If the Heel analysis needs to run in serial, keep in mind the prerequisites for the new Heel analysis; does it rely upon the achilles_results_derived or achilles_heel_results tables at a specific stage of the achillesHeel execution?
+4. Use the conventions in "Heel SQL conventions" above to write the SQL query.
+Since the Heel analysis will run in serial, keep in mind the prerequisites for the new Heel analysis: Does it rely upon the achilles_results_derived or achilles_heel_results tables at a specific stage of the achillesHeel execution?